stocnet/MoNAn/README.md

 # Note from the developers

-As of 30 Aug 2023, we have a CRAN release of the package Nevertheless, the package and the documentation might still have bugs or errors, or you might not be able to do what you want.
-In that case please write the package maintainer under his institutional email address (requires using google).
+As of 30 Aug 2023, we have a CRAN release of the package.
+Nevertheless, the package and the documentation might still have bugs or errors, or you might not be able to do what you want.
+In that case, or if you are unsure please write the package maintainer under his institutional email address.

 # Installation